Ana Maria Ojeda, PsyD, ABPP

-Dr. Ana Ojeda is a licensed clinical psychologist within the Department of Psychology at Nicklaus Children’s Hospital and also serves as adjunct assistant professor and clinical voluntary faculty member at Florida International University Herbert Wertheim College of Medicine.
+Dr. Ana Maria Ojeda is a licensed and board-certified clinical psychologist within the Department of Psychiatry at Nicklaus Children’s Hospital and serves as an assistant professor at Florida International University’s Herbert Wertheim College of Medicine.
 She earned her doctorate from Regent University in Virginia Beach, Virginia.
-Dr. Ojeda then completed an internship in psychology at the University of Miami/Jackson Memorial Hospital.
-She then pursued a postdoctoral fellowship with a focus on children and adolescents with severe psychopathlogy at Nicklaus Children’s Hospital, followed by a second postdoctoral fellowship with an emphasis on adolescents and adults affected by HIV/AIDS and post-traumatic stress disorder (PTSD) at the University of Miami/Jackson Memorial Hospital.
-Her clinical interests include psychiatric disorders including major depressive disorders, mood disorders including bipolar disorder and post-traumatic stress disorder (PTSD), along with the treatment and prevention of suicide and self-injury.
+Dr. Ojeda completed her clinical training at the University of Miami/Jackson Memorial Hospital.
+She completed a postdoctoral fellowship in Child and Adolescent Psychiatry at Nicklaus Children’s Hospital and a second fellowship with a focus on adolescents and adults living with HIV/AIDS and post-traumatic stress disorder (PTSD) at the University of Miami.
+Her clinical interests include psychiatric disorders, such as major depressive disorders, mood disorders and PTSD, along with the treatment and prevention of suicide and self-injury.

 Dr. Ojeda is a member of the American Board of Professional Psychology and American Psychological Association.
 At Nicklaus Children’s Hospital, she works within the Acute Inpatient Psychiatric Unit and Intensive Outpatient Program (IOP) and collaborates with the media department to educate and raise awareness of the current mental health crisis in our community.